ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

 2. Click on the **aiware out** node once to select it.

 3. Press `Control + C` and `Control + V` on your keyboard to copy and paste the node.
-Now we have two output nodes.
+Now you have two output nodes.
 One for success and one for failure.

 4. Move one of the two identical **aiware out** down a little bit.